toncoinpool/stratum-miner/README.md

 	3. Current giver's address
 	4. Pool wallet address

-All job parameters must be used in .boc calculation, otherwise they will be rejected by pool.
+All job parameters must be used in .boc calculation, otherwise they will be rejected by pool

 ### mining.submit

-With this method a worker can submit solutions for the mining puzzle.
+With this method a worker can submit solutions for the mining puzzle\
-This method call will only be executed by clients.
+This method call will only be executed by clients

 #### Request